williamteav/personal_website/blog/post004/tags.md

 <center><img src="tag_1.jpeg" width="100%" height="100%" class="center"></center>

 What happens when aircraft reach retirement?
 Some find their way to museums.
-Others might linger on for years in a desert boneyard.
-But most end up being scrapped.
+Some find their way to museums while others might linger on for years in a desert boneyard before being scrapped.
 For a select few, however, there is new life in the form of fuselage tags.

 <center><img src="tag_2.jpeg" width="100%" height="100%" class="center"></center>